ialnavy/InstaCrawler/README.md

 # See who’s not following you back!
 ```

-The following sequence of commands is equivalent to the previous one.
+The following sequence of commands is equivalent to the previous sequence.

 ```sh
 python main.py manual_login